Structural asymmetry as a fraud signature: detecting collusion with Heron's Information Coefficient: Experimental Results

-In 2020, the world faced a pandemic that urged the acquisition of high-demand and essential goods {\cite{noauthor_exploitative_2020, teremetskyi_corruption_2021}}, such as personal protection equipment.
+In 2020, the world faced a pandemic that urged the acquisition of essential and high-demand goods {\cite{noauthor_exploitative_2020, teremetskyi_corruption_2021}}, such as personal protection equipment.
 Consequently, the COVID-19 outbreak highlighted significant inconsistencies in national plans to contain a pandemic and the lack of good governance and corruption prevention {\cite{steingruber_corruption_nodate, teremetskyi_corruption_2021, kirya_anti-corruption_nodate}}.
-The Brazilian system's response to the pandemic also faced political challenges {\cite{puppim_de_oliveira_brazilian_2017}} such as significant investments in purchasing over 5 million units of an ineffective treatment to the disease, chloroquine {\cite{wesseljun_22_its_2020, minas_exercito_2021, darlington_how_nodate}}.
-This context only exacerbates a historical problem in public procurement around the globe: an estimated loss of 10\% to 25\% of global spending is due to corruption {\cite{kohler_does_2015, vian_review_2008}}.
+The response of the Brazilian system to the pandemic also faced political challenges {\cite{puppim_de_oliveira_brazilian_2017}} such as significant investments in the purchase of more than 5 million units of an ineffective treatment of the disease, chloroquine {\cite{wesseljun_22_its_2020, minas_exercito_2021, darlington_how_nodate}}.
+This context only exacerbates a historical problem in public procurement around the world: an estimated loss of 10\% to 25\% of global spending is due to corruption {\cite{kohler_does_2015, vian_review_2008}}.

-Public procurement in healthcare is a significant risk area for corruption \cite{vian_review_2008}, which can occur by bid-rigging, embezzlement of funds, opacity in governance, misuse of power or level position, nepotism and favoritism in the management, petty corruption in levels of service, fraud and theft of medical resources {\cite{teremetskyi_corruption_2021}}.
-One such corrupt practice is cartel formation, which submits the government to conspiring agents who violate the objective of biddings, incurring a loss of efficiency in public biddings on price and welfare in varying degrees {\cite{harrington_detecting_2005, vian_review_2008, teremetskyi_corruption_2021, steingruber_corruption_nodate}}.
-Although descriptive analyses can provide information on how susceptible to fraud the Brazilian procurement system is, as shown by the high price variability for some bidding items \cite{harrington_cartel_2006}], we obtain little information on how the companies participating in a bidding process act together to circumvent the inspection system.
-Also, the collusion between companies in bidding processes is hard to identify and can take multiple forms.
-For instance, the recurrence of bids for a particular item {\cite{steingruber_corruption_nodate, vian_review_2008}} can contribute to cartel companies' prior planning and their subsequent organization in rounds and punishment of the players who fail to cooperate in the next bid.
+Public procurement in healthcare is a significant area of risk of corruption \cite{vian_review_2008}, which can occur through bid-rigging, funds embezzlement, opacity in governance, misuse of power, nepotism and favoritism in management, petty corruption in levels of service, fraud and theft of medical resources {\cite{teremetskyi_corruption_2021}}.
+One such corrupt practice is cartel formation, which exposes the government to conspiring agents who violate the objective of bidding, incurring a loss of efficiency in public biddings on price and welfare in varying degrees {\cite{harrington_detecting_2005, vian_review_2008, teremetskyi_corruption_2021, steingruber_corruption_nodate}}.
+Although descriptive analyzes can provide information on how susceptible to fraud the Brazilian procurement system is, as shown by the high price variability for some bidding items \cite{harrington_cartel_2006}], we obtain little information on how the companies participating in a bidding process act together to bypass the inspection system.